The Brown measure of a family of free multiplicative Brownian motions: Outside the domain

 and the Brown measure $\mu_{s,\tau}$ is zero outside $\overline{\Sigma }_{s,\tau}.$ Here, $\chi_{s-\tau}$ is the inverse function to $f_{s-\tau},$ which exists by Definition \ref{def:Sigmastaudef} and Theorem \ref{fInjective.thm}. \end{theorem}

 The reason that the argument in Section \ref{outsideOutline.sec} is not rigorous is that we are not allowed to put $\varepsilon_{0}=0$---which results in $\varepsilon(\tau)=0$ for all $\tau$---in the Hamilton--Jacobi formulas (\ref{HJfirst}), (\ref{HJsecond1}), and (\ref{HJsecond2}).
-After all, $S(s,\tau,\lambda,\varepsilon)$ is only defined for $\varepsilon>0$ and is not known ahead of time to have a smooth extension up to $\varepsilon=0.$
+After all, $S(s,\tau,\lambda,\varepsilon)$ is initially defined only for $\varepsilon>0$ and is not known ahead of time to have a smooth extension up to $\varepsilon =0.$